 Junior Subordinated Debentures (Trust Preferred Securities).
 In June 1996, a Delaware statutory business trust created by CERC Corp.
 (CERC Trust) issued \$173 million aggregate amount of convertible preferred securities to the public.
 CERC Trust used the proceeds of the offering to purchase convertible junior subordinated debentures issued by CERC Corp. having an interest rate and maturity date that correspond to the distribution rate and mandatory redemption date of the convertible preferred securities.
 The convertible junior subordinated debentures represent CERC Trust's sole asset and its entire operations.
-CERC Corp. considers its obligation under the Amended and Restated securities, taken together, to constitute a full and unconditional guarantee by CERC Corp. of CERC Trust's obligations with respect to the convertible preferred securities.
+CERC Corp. considers its obligation under the Amended and Restated Declaration of Trust, Indenture and Guaranty Agreement relating to the convertible preferred securities, taken together, to constitute a full and unconditional guarantee by CERC Corp. of CERC Trust's obligations with respect to the convertible preferred securities.
 The junior subordinated debentures discussed above were included in long-term debt as of December 31, 2004 and March 31, 2005.